nrfconnect/sdk-nrf/doc/nrf/dev_model_and_contributions/code_base.rst

   * Usually licensed for use on Nordic products only.

   nRF repositories are stand-alone and have no upstreams, since they are unique to the |NCS|.
-  Some examples of repositories of this type are:
+  Following are some examples of this type of repositories:

   * `sdk-nrf`_: The main repository for Nordic-developed software.
   * `sdk-nrfxlib`_: A repository containing linkable libraries developed by Nordic.